Choosing The Best Lender for your Loan Needs

 3. Level of customer service The ease with which you can deal with the bank is also very important.
 See how you feel about the following questions:

 - Ask the bank for a change in any terms and conditions, and study their response.
 Are they flexible, and ready to customize the loan per your requirements?

 - When the market interest rates change, how soon will the bank pass those benefits to the existing customers?

 - How easy is it to get any information from the bank?

 If you are not getting good service from the bank, then it is not worth the trouble going ahead with them.

-If you dont have any past experience with the bank earlier, it is good to check out their reputation by talking to family and friends.
+4. Lender's reputation If you don`t have any past experience with the bank earlier, it is good to check out their reputation by talking to family and friends.
 Their experiences can reveal a lot about what to expect.